noah44846/prolog-remote-clp/doc/report/lib/policy.typ

   if lang == "en" [
     = Declaration of honor

-    In this project, we used generative AI tools, namely Github Copilot for coding and TODO for paraphrasing.
+    In this project, we used generative AI tools, namely Github Copilot @github_copilot for coding and Claude AI @claude_ai for paraphrasing.
 Copilot was employed as an advanced autocomplete feature, but it did not generate a significant portion of the project.
 Writefull, on the other hand, was utilised to enhance the clarity of this document by employing its paraphrasing and grammar checking capabilities.
   ] else if lang == "fr" [= Déclaration d'honneur]